ShrikeGames/gmtk2025/README.md

  - Settings menu: Add input box for initial seed
  - Settings menu: Add option to skip tutorial
  - Game title: He Is Looping
- - Handle case where if you Reject the reward for the boss kill you get softlocked?
+ - (Done) Handle case where if you Reject the reward for the boss kill you get softlocked?
 (I think you would anyways)
  - Switch to the faster BGM for the last segement of the timer
  - Have boss react to player fighting them again after the player previously lost
  - Hills colours need to change
  - Add visible grass to the empty tiles
 - Upload to itch as an unlisted game (people watching the stream can play)

+Bug:
+- Random damage indcator locations should be more confined to the middle

 Day 5(Plan):
 - Test and fix issues